Newt Gingrich: Resignation

-In 1998, Gingrich's private polls had given his fellow Republicans the impression that pushing the Clinton-Lewinsky scandal would damage Clinton's popularity and result in the party winning a net total of six to thirty seats in the House of Representatives.
-At the same time Gingrich was having an affair with a woman 23 years his junior.
+In 1998, Gingrich's private polls had given his fellow Republicans the impression that pushing the Clinton–Lewinsky scandal would damage Clinton's popularity and result in the party winning a net total of six to thirty seats in the House of Representatives.
+At the same time, Gingrich was having an affair with a woman 23 years his junior.
 But instead of gaining seats, Republicans lost five, the worst midterm performance in 64 years by a party not holding the presidency.
 Other ethics violations, including an unpopular book deal, added to his unpopularity even though he himself was reelected in his own district.

 The day after the election, a Republican caucus ready to rebel against him prompted his resignation of the speakership.
-He also announced his intended and eventual full departure from the House a few weeks later.
+He also announced he intended a full departure from the House a few weeks later.
 In January 1999 he resigned his seat.
 When relinquishing the speakership, Gingrich referred to other Republicans when he said he was "not willing to preside over people who are cannibals".
 Writing a retrospective on his career at that point, The New York Times in November 1998 described Gingrich as "an expert in how to seize power, but a novice in holding it" further opining that he "illustrate[d] how hard it is for a radical, polarizing figure to last in leadership".

-In December 1997, Gingrich flirted with a potential run for president in the 2000 election, but his party's midterm performance and his subsequent resignation led to him drop any plans to do so.
+In December 1997, Gingrich flirted with a potential run for president in the 2000 election, but his party's midterm performance and his subsequent resignation led him to drop any plans to do so.